Multiple Beads-on-a-string: Dark Matter-Deficient Galaxy Formation in a Mini-bullet Satellite-satellite Galaxy Collision: Simulations

 To model feedback-regulated star formation, we adopt subgrid algorithms for under-resolved small-scale physical processes, just as we did in \citetalias{Lee21}, but with some adjustments for coarser resolution and an assumption of higher thermal energy released by SNe associated with the massive stars.
 A parcel of gas is determined to form stars, according to the approach in \citet{Cen92}, and the outcome of that star formation is assumed to follow the star-forming molecular cloud model \citep[SFMC; for details, see][]{Kim13, Kim19}.
 In brief, an SFMC particle is created when the following criteria are met: (1) the density of a gas cell exceeds $n_{\rm th} = 400 \; {\rm cm}^{-3}$, (2) the gas flow is converging, (3) the cooling time of the cell is shorter than its dynamical time ($t_{\rm dyn}$), and (4) the mass in that cell is enough to create an SFMC particle heavier than $m_{\rm SFMC} = 5 \times 10^{3} \msun$ (which leads to a ``permanent'' star particle mass -- i.e. total mass that follows the initial mass function of the stars that form, of $m_{\star,\, \rm new} = 10^{3} \msun$).
 The SFMC particle returns 80\% of its original mass to the gas in a time equal to $12 t_{\rm dyn}$, according to our assumed star formation efficiency for converting gas-to-star mass \citep{Krumholz07}, along with supernova thermal feedback of $10^{51}$ erg per $50 \msun$ of permanent star mass that peaks at $1t_{\rm dyn}$ and 2\% of metal yield \citep[see also][]{Kim11}.

 We follow the method used in \citetalias{Shin20} and \citetalias{Lee21} to initialize two progenitor galaxies by utilizing the {\sc dice} code \citep{Perret16}.
 We place two identical progenitor galaxies 60 kpc apart and set their relative velocity to be $300 - 600$ $\kms$.
 Since the observed line-of-sight velocity difference of DF2 and DF4 is 358 $\kms$ \citep{vD22}, relative collision velocities need to be higher than that.
 The pericentric distances $r_{\rm min}$ is set to be 2 kpc.
-Although these parameters are included in the parameter space that \citetalias{Shin20} tested, in this work, we aim to show that with adequate configuration, $\sim$10 DMDGs can be formed from a single collision, which we could not confirm in simulations in \citetalias{Shin20}.